 Draw a line to match the first half of the proverb with its ending.

 Don't look a gift horse

 A friend in need

 Don't put off until tomorrow

 The early bird

 Every cloud

 More haste

 what you can do today.

 has a silver lining.

 less speed.

 is a friend indeed.

 catches the worm.

 in the mouth.

-Now write two of your own proverbs.
+et's write Now write two of your own proverbs.